 Make sure to follow these steps and you will have your very first online store in less than one hour.

 First, you have to go to the Shopify website and register.
-Best thing is to start with a 14-day trial which you can get when you click here: Shopify trial.
+The best thing is to start with a 14-day trial which you can get when you click here: Shopify trial.

 To get started you obviously need your email address and your store name.
 That could be anything you like, either your brand name or the products you want to sell.
 It only needs to be unique.
 Shopify won’t allow you to create a store with a name that already exists.